LyallUK/elden-tracker/Readme.md

 ### **Independant Item Pages**

 When looking for more information about the specified object, you would be able to access item specific pages detailing stats and bonuses.

-## Disclaimer

-This project has been a learning experience for me so there may be many bugs and preformance issues.